 - To be able to fund some squadron activities, your child will be asked to help fundraise a few times a year from their squadron.
 Parents are encouraged to help out: more volunteers = more funding = more activities for your squadron!

 - The regular training year runs from September to June.
 Your Cadet will have one mandatory meeting each week called a “Parade night”.
 Mandatory aspects of the program are must do’s for all cadets and form the basis for the program across Canada.
 These include activities such as local Remembrance Day parades and fundraising.

-- Complementary programs are also required elements, which take place on weekends and other nights through the week.
-These support the mandatory training.
+- Complementary programs are also required elements, which take place on weekends and other nights throughout the week.
+These support mandatory training.
 Some examples of these programs include squadron gliding days at the local air cadet flying/gliding site and Field Training Exercise (FTX) weekends.
 For cadets to progress and be successful, they must participate fully in these complementary activities.